 Goji berry has long been used in traditional Chinese medicine as an aphrodisiac.
 Scientific studies on goji berry’s aphrodisiac properties concluded that it can reduce damage caused to the testes and provide protection against oxidative stress due to the presence of hydrogen peroxide in it.
 Hydrogen peroxide can decrease semen count, as well as sperm quality.

 Goji berry, due to its antioxidant properties, also helps in improving eyesight.
 The antioxidants protect the eyes from free radicals that may cause loss of eyesight, cataracts, and other eye-related disorders.

 Side Effects of Goji Berries

 Although goji berry possesses many health benefits, a word of caution about the side effects of goji berry is necessary.

 Warfarin: Goji berries can also interact with drugs and may cause bleeding.
-Warfarin is one of the drugs that has been known to be reactive with goji berries.
+Warfarin is one of the drugs that is known to be reactive with goji berries.
 Warfarin is used as an anticoagulant and reactions with goji berries during treatment with warfarin include induced bleeding.
-Patients undergoing treatment with warfari, reported epistaxis, bruising, and rectal bleeding after taking goji berry juice.
-Apart from warfarin, aspirin, heparin, ibuprofen and naproxen users also shouldn’t consume goji berries.
+Patients undergoing treatment with warfarin, reported epistaxis, bruising, and rectal bleeding after taking goji berry juice.
+Aside from warfarin, aspirin, heparin, ibuprofen, and naproxen users also shouldn’t consume goji berries.

-Other Medications: Goji berries can also react with certain antibiotics, antifungals, antivirals, anticancer drugs, antidepressant drugs, cholesterol-lowering drugs, drugs related to heart and blood vessels, hormonal drugs, immunosuppressant and osteoporosis drugs.
+Other Medications: Goji berries can also react with certain antibiotics, antifungals, antivirals, anticancer drugs, antidepressant drugs, cholesterol-lowering drugs, drugs related to heart and blood vessels, hormonal drugs, immunosuppressants, and drugs for the treatment of osteoporosis.
 Users of these drugs should not take goji berries, as reactions might occur.
-Any medical applications of goji berries should be checked with your relevant physician first, just to be safe!
+Any medical applications of goji berries should be checked with your physician first, just to be safe!